natenka/pyneng-book-en/docs/source/book/06_control_structures/1_if_else.rst

     Out[10]: True

 .. note::
-    Обратите внимание, что равенство проверяется двойным ``==``.

-Пример использования операторов сравнения:
+    Note that the equality is checked by double ``==``.

+Example of the use of comparison operators:

 .. code:: python

     In [1]: a = 9

     In [2]: if a == 10:
-       ...:     print('a равно 10')
+       ...:     print('a equal to 10')
        ...: elif a < 10:
-       ...:     print('a меньше 10')
+       ...:     print('a less than 10')
        ...: else:
-       ...:     print('a больше 10')
+       ...:     print('a greater than 10')
        ...:
-    a меньше 10
+    a less than 10

-Оператор in
+Operator in
 ~~~~~~~~~~~

-Оператор ``in`` позволяет выполнять проверку на наличие элемента в
-последовательности (например, элемента в списке или подстроки в строке):
+Operator ``in`` allows checking for the presence of an element in a sequence (for example, an element in a list or substrings in a string):

 .. code:: python